RemoSuppi/hpcnetlogo/README.md

 5. Hpcnetlogo uses **Directory Lister** (http://www.directorylister.com ) to show the output files of netlogo execution.
 Please install it in you master node of your cluster and add, in the installation directory, a link to */home/user/netlogo-sge*.
 Then you need modify the file *jobs_project/job_manager/templates/job_manager/job_list.html* to introduce the correct URL of your button Output for directory lister.

-* It is necessary to change the lines 25-27 of *jobs_project/job_manager/commands.py* in order to change the name of your queues (variable *cluster_string*) to adequate it to your queues names in yor cluster  (in our system is cluster.q@clu\*.hpc.local).
+* It is necessary to change the lines 25-27 of *jobs_project/job_manager/commands.py* in order to change the name of your queues (variable *cluster_string*) to adequate it to your queues names (in our system is cluster.q@clu\*.hpc.local).
 If you change the netlogo version or directories, please modify the scripts in the *jobs_project/job_manager/scripts* and line 23 of *jobs_project/job_manager/commands.py*.

 ### Authors: Ghazal Tashakor (g.tashakor AT caos.uab.cat), Remo Suppi (Remo.Suppi AT uab.cat)